Artist: Irineu Destourelles

-Catharsis from the internalization of negative representations of identity, and the exploration of being between languages and places, lie at the core of Irineu Destourelles’s artistic practice.
-Working across media—namely moving image, text, and drawing—Destourelles interweaves autobiographical and Lusophone historical references to critique what he understands as a pervasive colonizing drive within contemporary society, one that unfolds in the ways otherness continues to be constructed.
+Experiences of creoleness, migration, diaspora, and living between languages and places lie at the core of Irineu Destourelles’s artistic practice.
+Working across media—namely moving image, text, and drawing—Destourelles interweaves autobiographical, fictional, and historical elements to make sense of personal multiplicity within a contemporary society he sees as marked by a pervasive colonising drive.

 Destourelles trained in Fine Art at the Willem de Kooning Academy in Rotterdam and Central Saint Martins in London, and holds a PhD in Film Studies from University College London.
 His solo exhibitions include Subtitulizar / Subtitling at the Calouste Gulbenkian Museum (Lisbon), The Beat That Makes You Dirty at CAPC (Coimbra), and Tainted Verbal at Transmission (Glasgow).
-His work has also been shown at venues such as the Art Institute of Chicago, CNAD (Cape Verde), MAMA Showroom (Rotterdam), and Videobrasil (São Paulo).
+His work has also been shown at venues such as the Art Institute of Chicago, MAMA Showroom (Rotterdam), and Transmediale (Berlin) and Videobrasil (São Paulo).
 Destourelles was born in Cape Verde and lives and works in Glasgow.

 Irineu Destourelles